Learning Task Priorities from Demonstrations: Related Work

 \subsection{Learning bimanual skills}

-Most methods that have been proposed in recent years for learning bimanual manipulation from demonstrations were based on Dynamic Movement Primitives (DMPs) \cite{Ijspeert13}.
+The most popular approaches for learning bimanual manipulation from demonstrations are based on Dynamic Movement Primitives (DMPs) \cite{Ijspeert13}.
 Examples range from the use of virtual springs between end-effectors \cite{Gams14TRO} to the coupling of DMPs using artificial potential fields \cite{Umlauft14ICRA}.
-Lioutikov \etal\ \cite{Lioutikov2014} propose to combine sequences of DMPs that encode partial demonstrations of the complete movement of each arm.
+Lioutikov \etal\ \cite{Lioutikov2014} propose to combine sequences of DMPs that encode partial demonstrations of complete individual arm movements.
 Similarly to the spirit of DMPs, Likar \etal\ \cite{Likar15} introduce an approach based on Iterative Learning Control for force adaptation in bimanual tasks.
-In \cite{Ureche14}, Ureche and Billard focus on the extraction of arm dominance and role from demonstrations, as well as on the correlations between task variables such as poses and forces.
-Our previous work \cite{Silverio15} follows a task-parameterized approach to learning bimanual manipulation, where relative and absolute movements of the end-effector are encoded with respect to a pre-defined set of coordinate systems, whose importance is learned from demonstrations.
+In a more probabilistic fashion, Ureche and Billard \cite{Ureche14} focus on the extraction of arm dominance and role from demonstrations, as well as on the correlations between task variables such as poses and forces.
+Our previous work \cite{Calinon12Humanoids, Silverio15} follows a task-parameterized approach to learning bimanual skills, where relative and absolute end-effector movements are encoded with respect to a pre-defined set of coordinate systems, whose importance is learned probabilistically from demonstrations.

-This collection of work addresses the bimanual skill transfer problem from an operational space perspective.
-As a consequence, rich features involved in highly redundant manipulators, such as joint space movement patterns and task priorities, cannot be learned.
+The foregoing collection of work addresses bimanual skill transfer from an operational space perspective.
+Consequently, rich features such as joint space movements and task prioritization, commonplace in highly redundant manipulators, cannot be adequately learned.